openplotter/openplotter-myapp/README.md

 > Any OpenPlotter app must have openplotter-settings installed

-Install openplotter-myapp dependencies:
+Install dependencies:

 `sudo apt install foo bar`

-Clone openplotter-myapp:
+Clone the repository:

 `git clone https://github.com/openplotter/openplotter-myapp`

-Make your changes and test them installing the app:
+Make your changes and install:

-`cd openplotter-myapp`
 `sudo python3 setup.py install`

+Run:

+`openplotter-myapp`

 Pull request your changes to github and we will check and add them to the next version of the [Debian package](https://launchpad.net/~openplotter/+archive/ubuntu/openplotter/).